vitalyruhl/intouch-language/README.md

   + `git clone https://github.com/vitalyruhl/intouch-language.git`
   + open shell and type `npm i`
   + run: `npm run compile`, or `npm run watch` if you want to make changes in src folder.
-  + you must restart you VS-Code after install, to apply new settings
+  + you must restart the VS-Code after installation, to apply new settings

 <p align="center">